little-book-of/algorithms/books/en-US/book.md

 3. Compare runtime on arrays of size 10, 100, 1000.
 4. What happens if you run binary search on an unsorted list?

-Search is the foundation ,  once you master it, you'll recognize its patterns everywhere.
+Search is the foundation.
+Once you master it, you'll recognize its patterns everywhere.

 ### 7. Sorting Basics

 Sorting is one of the most studied problems in computer science.
 Why?
-Because order matters ,  it makes searching faster, patterns clearer, and data easier to manage.
+Because order matters.
+It makes searching faster, patterns clearer, and data easier to manage.

 A sorting algorithm arranges elements in a specific order (usually ascending or descending).
 Once sorted, many operations (like binary search, merging, or deduplication) become much simpler.

 Let's explore the foundational sorting methods and the principles behind them.

 #### 1. What Makes a Sort Algorithm

 A sorting algorithm should define:

-- Input: A sequence of elements- Output: The same elements, in sorted order- Stability: Keeps equal elements in the same order (important for multi-key sorts)- In-place: Uses only a constant amount of extra space
+- Input: a sequence of elements
+- Output: the same elements, in sorted order
+- Stability: keeps equal elements in the same order (important for multi-key sorts)
+- In-place: uses only a constant amount of extra space

 Different algorithms balance speed, memory, and simplicity.

 #### 2. Bubble Sort

-Idea: Repeatedly "bubble up" the largest element to the end by swapping adjacent pairs.
+Idea: repeatedly "bubble up" the largest element to the end by swapping adjacent pairs.

 ```c
 void bubble_sort(int arr[], int n) {